Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Results

 \subsection{Topological entanglement entropy}

-The TEE for the lattice versions of the $1/2$ Laughlin, $1/4$ Laughlin, $1$ Moore-Read, and $1/3$ Moore-Read states are plotted in Figs.~\ref{subfig:ent2},~\ref{subfig:ent4},~\ref{subfig:ent1}, and~\ref{subfig:ent3}, respectively.
-The TEE for the $1/2$ and $1/4$ Laughlin states appear to converge to their expected values with increasing $N$, but for the $1$ and $1/3$ Moore-Read states, the TEE continues to increase with $N$, up to the system sizes accessible.
+The TEE for the lattice versions of the IQH state at $\nu{=}1$ and Laughlin state at $\nu{=}1/2$, $1/3$, and $1/4$ are plotted along column 2 of Fig.~\ref{fig:all_topo_invariants_Laughlin}.
+For the Moore-Read state, the TEE are plotted along column 2 of Fig.~\ref{fig:all_topo_invariants_Moore_Read} at $\nu{=}1$, $1/2$, and $1/3$.
+The TEE for the IQH and Laughlin states appear to converge to their expected values with increasing $N$, but for the Moore-Read states, the TEE continues to increase with $N$, up to the system sizes accessible.
 As with the Laughlin states, we expect the TEE to show a downturn (at a value of $N$ beyond the system sizes considered here) and then converge to the expected value as $N$ becomes large.